 - (1) Jason Chen does not own any shares of DIH directly but may be deemed to have indirect ownership of DIH through his ownership of approximately 42% of the outstanding shares of DIH Technology Ltd. He does not have voting or dispositive power over the shares of DIH owned by DIH Technology Ltd. As a result of the completion of the Business Combination, he continues to have an indirect ownership of shares of DIH through his ownership of DIH Technology Ltd. but does not have voting or dispositive power over such shares. - (2) ATAC Sponsor LLC (the "Former Sponsor") is the record holder of the shares reported herein.
 Zachary Wang, Cathryn Chen and Yida Gao are managing members of the Former Sponsor.
 Consequently, Cathryn Chen may be deemed the beneficial owner of the shares held by the Former Sponsor and have voting and dispositive control over such securities.
 Ms. Chen disclaims beneficial ownership of any shares other than to the extent she may have a pecuniary interest therein, directly or indirectly. - (3) The business address for DIH Technology Ltd is P.O.
-Box 61, 3rd Floor Harbour Centre, North Church Street, Grand Cayman, KY1-1102, Cayman Islands. - (4) The business address for the Former Sponsor is 4 Embarcadero Center, Suite 1449, San Francisco, CA 94105. - (5) Includes 3,235,000 shares of Common Stock underlying the Private Placement Warrants held by the Former Sponsor. - (6) Includes up to (i) 660,000 shares of Common Stock, issuable upon conversion of the 8% Original Issue Discount Senior Secured Convertible Debenture (the "Debenture") purchased by Five Narrow Lane, L.P. pursuant to a Securities Purchase Agreement dated June 7, 2024, (ii) up to 1,900,000 shares of Common Stock issuable in connection with the payment of required monthly redemption payments on the Debenture which may be made in shares of Common Stock in lieu of cash; and (iii) up to 330,000 shares of Common Stock underlying the Warrant issued to Five Narrow Lane, L.P. in connection with the purchase of the Debenture.
+Box 61, 3rd Floor Harbour Centre, North Church Street, Grand Cayman, KY1-1102, Cayman Islands. - $(4) \ \ The \ business \ address \ for \ the \ Former \ Sponsor \ is \ 4 \ Embarcadero \ Center, \ Suite \ 1449, \ San \ Francisco, \ CA \ 94105.$ - (5) Includes 3,235,000 shares of Common Stock underlying the Private Placement Warrants held by ATAC Sponsor LLC. - (6) Includes up to (i) 660,000 shares of Common Stock, issuable upon conversion of the 8% Original Issue Discount Senior Secured Convertible Debenture (the "Debenture") purchased by Five Narrow Lane, L.P. pursuant to a Securities Purchase Agreement dated June 7, 2024, (ii) up to 1,200,000 shares of Common Stock issuable in connection with the payment of required monthly redemption payments on the Debenture which may be made in shares of Common Stock in lieu of cash; and (iii) up to 330,000 shares of Common Stock underlying the Warrant issued to Five Narrow Lane, L.P. in connection with the purchase of the Debenture.
 Pursuant to the beneficial ownership limitation set forth in the Debenture and Warrant, Five Narrow Lane, L.P. is restricted from effecting any conversion of the Debenture or exercise of the Warrant which would result in an excess of 9.99% of the number of shares of the Common Stock outstanding immediately after giving effect to the issuance of shares of Common Stock upon such conversion and/or exercise. - (7) The business address for Five Narrow Lane, L.P. is 510 Madison Avenue, 14th Floor, New York, NY 10022.